Mkejriwal270/K8s-EKS-QuickStart/index.md

 On the top-right corner, click on **Run workflow** and enter the values in the dropdown form as follows:

 1. **Are you using an existing VPC? (true/flase)**: Here you need to specify **true** if you want to use your own VPC.
-In case of private subnets, make sure you have a NAT gateway so that your nodes are able to communicate with the Kube API server.
 If you want to create a new VPC, please enter **false**.
-In this case, ensure that you don't have an existing VPC within the CIDR range **10.0.0.0/16**.

 2. **Enter cluster name**: The name you want to give to your cluster

 3. **Enter space separated existing subnet ids**: If you opted **true** for the first parameter, you need to enter the IDs of the subnets where you want to deploy your worker nodes.
 For example - **subnet-xytyc1872j subnet-034792hdjd**.
-In order to minimize costs, this solution deploys 2 worker nodes by default.
 This value as well the next one can be left blank in case of new VPCs.

 4. **Enter existing vpc id**: If you opted **true** for the first parameter, you need to specify your VPC id.